jeffhandley/strickland/docs/Async/README.md

 ## Resolving Async Validators

 Because `validate` returns synchronously, your application must recognize when async validation needs to be resolved.
 The validation result returned from `validate` will only include the `validateAsync` property when a `Promise` needs to be resolved.
-Applications can simply check the existence of that property and resolve the `Promise` if needed.
+Applications can check if the property is a `Promise` and resolve it if needed.

 ``` jsx
 const result = validate(usernameIsAvailable, 'marty');